This cycle was purchased as a frame and forks only in June 2013. It has now been built up into a finished machine as a clubman's

 This frame, I believe was originally equipped with 10-speed Cyclo mechanisms,

-this is a lot more usable in todays traffic in my view.
-The rear block is a 28-tooth freewheel.
+collection - this is a lot more usable in todays traffic in my view.
+The rear block is a 34-tooth freewheel, giving a greater

 Stopping power is supplied by first generation Weinmann 999s, applying